langchain-ai/langgraph/docs/docs/concepts/high_level.md

 # Why LangGraph?

-LLMs are extremely powerful, particularly when connected to other systems such as a retriever or APIs.
+LLMs are extremely powerful, particularly when connected to data or APIs.
 This is why many LLM applications use a control flow of steps before and / or after LLM calls.
-As an example [RAG](https://github.com/langchain-ai/rag-from-scratch) performs retrieval of relevant documents to a question, and passes those documents to an LLM in order to ground the response.
+As an example, [Retrieval Augmented Generation (RAG)](https://github.com/langchain-ai/rag-from-scratch) performs retrieval of relevant documents to a question, and passes those documents to an LLM in order to ground the response.
 Often a control flow of steps before and / or after an LLM is called a "chain."
 Chains are a popular paradigm for programming with LLMs and offer a high degree of reliability; the same set of steps runs with each chain invocation.

-However, we often want LLM systems that can pick their own control flow!
+Chains, however, are a bit limiting in what they can handle.
+To address this, we often want LLM systems that can pick their own control flow!
 This is one definition of an [agent](https://blog.langchain.dev/what-is-an-agent/): an agent is a system that uses an LLM to decide the control flow of an application.
 Unlike a chain, an agent given an LLM some degree of control over the sequence of steps in the application.
 Examples of using an LLM to decide the control of an application:

 - Using an LLM to route between two potential paths
 - Using an LLM to decide which of many tools to call